 1. Stick, Ground, Ladder

 This activity is simple to set up, needing nothing but a few sticks or pool noodles.
-It doesn’t have complex instructions for your child to be confused by.
+It doesn’t have complex instructions that may confuse your child.

 - Lay your sticks or pool noodles on the ground.
 Place them parallel to each other, like the rungs of a ladder.
-Choose the spacing according to how big your child is.
+Choose the spacing according to the size of your child.

 - Have your child jump from one gap between “rungs” to another.
-If your child gets good at two-foot jumping, mix things up and get them to hop.
+If your child masters two-foot jumping, mix things up, and get them to hop on one foot.

-- As your child gets good at jumping, move the rungs a little further apart to keep it challenging.
+- As your child progresses, move the rungs a little further apart to keep it challenging.